artfable/revolut-test-task/README.md

 ## Description

 User can have only one account per each currency.
 If transfer is done between account with different currencies, money will be automatically exchanged with a provided rate.
 Exchange rate provided only for EUR/USD and USD/EUR.
+Port **8080** is hardcoded for the application.

 ## API